How to Convert Japanese Delivery Notes to Excel

 Financial DocumentsDelivery NotesJapanExcelJapanese OCRinvoice matching

 If you need to convert Japanese delivery notes to Excel, the first thing to get right is the document's role.
-A Japanese delivery note, or 納品書, is a receiving document rather than the invoice itself, so teams often extract it before AP processing starts.
-The spreadsheet usually needs item lines, quantities, delivery dates, supplier details, PO references, and optional price fields because some Japanese delivery notes include pricing and others do not.
+A Japanese delivery note, or 納品書, is a receiving document rather than the invoice itself, so teams usually extract it before AP processing starts.
+The spreadsheet typically needs item lines, quantities, delivery dates, supplier details, PO references, and optional price fields, because some Japanese delivery notes include pricing and others do not.

-The distinction matters in day-to-day work.
 The 納品書 confirms what was delivered, when it arrived, and which items or quantities need to be checked.
-The later invoice, or 請求書, is the billing document used for payment approval, coding, and settlement.
-If those two documents are treated as interchangeable, receiving logs become messy, discrepancy review slows down, and invoice matching starts from bad source data.
+The later 請求書 is the billing document used for payment approval and coding.
+When those two are treated as interchangeable, the same items end up logged twice — once as delivered, once as billed — and quantity discrepancies surface only at month-end.

 Build an Excel schema that works for priced and non-priced 納品書